Crocus care tips for February

-Don’t be in a hurry to discard winter-damaged plants, says Alan Titchmarsh, as he explains how to give them emergency care
+Don’t be in a hurry to discard winter-damaged plants, as you may be able to save them with some emergency care.
+Read on for more....

-Although severe cold is often blamed for the loss of plants in winter, the culprit is usually the combination of low temperatures coupled with chilling winds, especially with evergreens.
+Although severe cold is often blamed for the loss of plants in winter, the problem is usually a combination of factors including low temperatures, excessive wet or drought and chilling winds (the latter is particularly damaging to evergreens).
 Deciduous plants are at their most vulnerable during early winter before they are fully dormant, or after an unseasonably mild spell when they can be fooled into breaking dormancy too early.
-Excessively long periods of severe weather can also be very damaging.
-However, if you know what symptoms to look for and you spot the damage early, you can take remedial action to minimize the problem.
+Excessively long periods of severe weather can also be very damaging to all plants, however if you know what symptoms to look for and you spot the damage early, you can take remedial action to minimize the problem.

 Garden structures can also be damaged by high winds, so it is worth checking over fences, trellis, arches, pergolas and garden buildings to make sure they are secure.
 Consider fitting ground anchors and wind braces to greenhouses and sheds in exposed positions.

 Specimens uprooted by strong winds should be replanted immediately.
 If you can, erect a temporary windbreak made from special windbreak fabric held taut on stout posts firmly knocked into the ground.
 Plants that have been loosened by wind rock need to be re-firmed into the soil and pruned back to reduce wind resistance or protected with a windbreak.
 Re-stake trees and secure them with good-quality tree ties, or provide added stability using guy ropes attached to the main branches and pegged into the ground on all sides.